changxu216/changxu216.github.io/_pages/about.md

 During my PhD, I am working on designing nonlinear mechanics in soft composites using shear-jamming transition, bridging granular physics with soft material engineering to realize functionalities essential for mechano-intelligent systems.

-If you are interested in my research or have any questions, please feel free to get in touch.
+If you are interested in my research, please feel free to get in touch.

 **Contact**